All Episodes

 Unbelievable.

-I mean, I what century is this?
+I mean, what century is this?

-I listened to my husband, my boss.
+I listen to my husband, my boss.

-Uh I can't get Linda to get me a cup of coffee if she doesn't want to get a cup of coffee.
+I can't get Linda to get me a cup of coffee if she doesn't want to get a cup of coffee.

 Oh, wait a minute.

-You gotta tell the truth about that.
+You've got to tell the truth about that.

-Everybody knows I'm a mother hen.
+Everybody knows I'm a motherhen.

-But I bring it without being asked.
+Can I bring it without being asked?

 It's different.

-Okay, here's Sean Hannity.
+Here's Sean Hannity.

 I'm on a diet.